AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/interactive-webinars/room-management.md

 Recordings are invaluable resources, capturing the essence of live discussions, presentations, and Q&A sessions.
 They allow participants to revisit key insights, missed details, or complex concepts at their own pace.

-Once you select Recordings from the top bar, you'll be navigated to My recordings, where you can view a list of all the recordings you have uploaded.
+Click the Recordings tab to see a list of all the recordings you've uploaded.

 Under My recording, you can find all the recordings available in the room you created.
 You can also view their respective size, date and time, and duration of recordings.